wso2-attic/product-ds/modules/distribution/README.txt

 1. Minimum memory - 1GB
 2. Processor      - Pentium 800MHz or equivalent at minimum
-3. Portal app requires full Javascript enablement of the Web browser
+3. Portal app requires full JavaScript enablement of the Web browser

 For more details see
 http://docs.wso2.org/wiki/display/DS200/Installation+Prerequisites